 From 1978 to present, 18 inventories of the HMA have been completed.
 Data from these inventories and wild horse gathers have helped define the needs of current and future horse population management.
-The most recent September 2016 inventory was conducted using the simultaneous double-observer method (Lubow 2016) recommended by BLM policy (BLM 2010, IM 2010-057) and discussed in a recent NRC review (2013, p.
+The most recent June 2018 aerial survey was conducted using the simultaneous double-observer method (Lubow 2016) recommended by BLM policy (BLM 2010, IM 2010-057) and discussed in a recent NRC review (2013, p.
 42-43).
-During this survey, 497 adult horses and 47 foals were observed.
+During this survey, 677 adult horses and 154 foals were observed.
 Sightability bias correction was then applied to the raw counts.
-This analysis estimated the sighting probabilities for horses with the raw counts corrected for systematic biases (undercounts) that are known to occur in aerial surveys (Lubow and Ransom 2016).
+This USGS unpublished data (2018) analysis estimated the sighting probabilities for horses with the raw counts corrected for systematic biases (undercounts) that are known to occur in aerial surveys (Lubow and Ransom 2016).
 These results included confidence intervals (which are measures of uncertainty) associated with the estimated population sizes.
-This analysis (Appendix M, Statistical analysis for horse survey - 2016 Warm Springs HMA and Stinkingwater HMA, Oregon, Lubow 2016) provided an estimated population size of 513 adult horses and 73 foals at the time of the survey.
-Of the total number observed during the September 2016 survey, only 9 adult horses were outside the HMA boundaries (Appendix N, September 2016 Warm Springs HMA Survey Map).
+The USGS unpublished data (2018) provided an estimated population size of 694 adult horses and 158 foals at the time of the survey.
+Of the total number observed during the June 2018 survey, only 5 adult horses were outside the HMA boundaries (Appendix I, June 2018 Warm Springs HMA Survey Map).

-Using the raw count data (Appendix O, Inventory, Gather and Release History since 1972) from the 2010 gather where the population was reestablished at 105 adult horses, the 2014 inventory of 253 adult horses and the 2016 inventory of 497 adult horses, calculations of "apparent annual population growth rate" indicate a rate of nearly 35 to 40 percent.
-Such high rates are much higher than the overall wild horse average of 20 percent and are possible, but not probable.
+Using the raw count data (Appendix H, Inventory, Gather and Release History since 1972) from the 2010 gather where the population was reestablished at 105 adult horses, the 2014 inventory of 253 adult horses, and the 2016 inventory (Appendix J: Statistical Analysis for Warm Springs Horse Survey, Lubow 2016) of 513 adult horses, calculations of "apparent annual population growth rate" indicate a rate of nearly 35 to 40 percent.
+Such high rates are much higher than the overall wild horse average of 20 percent and are possible but not probable.
 Horses were gathered in fair to excellent body conditions (BCS 4-8 = moderately thin to fat) in 2010.
 These horses have ample feed year-round and tend to reduce their home range size during the hot season so as not to overexert and travel long distances for water, and there are very few natural predators in the area; thus allowing for a higher than average population growth rate.
 The NRC review (2013) recognized that adequate studies conducted on the population growth rate of free-ranging horses on western rangelands have "clearly demonstrated that growth rates approaching 20 percent or even higher are realized in many horse populations" (p.
 65).
 The most likely explanation for the high apparent annual population growth rate is that the raw counts of horses seen during the 2010 and 2014 surveys represented a lower fraction of the true total numbers of animals present than the same fraction in 2016.
 Variable rates of observer bias (fraction of animals not seen) are specifically the problems that the simultaneous double-observer survey method is designed to overcome, because the observed data can be analyzed in a way to estimate the fraction of animals not seen by any observer.
-Reliable estimates of actual annual growth rates will be possible to estimate when a greater number of simultaneous double-observer surveys have been conducted and analyzed.
+Reliable estimates of actual annual growth rates are possible to estimate when a greater number of simultaneous double-observer surveys have been conducted and analyzed.
+In June 2018, another simultaneous double-observer survey was conducted which estimated 694 adult horses plus 158 foals (USGS unpublished data, 2018).
+Using the data from both the 2016 and 2018 surveys, the annual population growth rate during that time period is approximately 16 percent.
+This population growth rate is more probable than the calculated rate between the 2014 direct count survey and the 2016 simultaneous double-observer survey and shows that the simultaneous double-observer survey method provides more reliable estimates.